We may earn money or products from the companies mentioned in this post.

-Broken Rock, South Ari Atoll: 12-25 meters (40-83 feet), a pinnacle split in two by a 50-meter (165-foot) long canyon, the pinnacles top out at 12 meters (40 feet) and extend to a depth of 25 meters (83 feet), you can execute a dive through the canyon or around the outside of the pinnacle, lots of soft coral, gorgonian fans, and sponges, there is another rock formation to the east that peaks at 17 meters (57 feet), highlights include schools of blue-lined snappers and barracuda, moray eels, Napoleon wrasse, and whale sharks during their peak times in May and November, currents can be strong, experienced level
+Broken Rock, South Ari Atoll: 12-25 meters (40-83 feet), a pinnacle split in two by a 50-meter (165-foot) long canyon, the pinnacles top out at 12 meters (40 feet) and extend to a depth of 25 meters (83 feet), you can execute a dive through the canyon or around the outside of the pinnacle, lots of soft coral, gorgonian fans, and sponges, there is another rock formation to the east that peaks at 17 meters (57 feet), highlights include schools of blue-lined snappers and barracuda, moray eels, Napoleon wrasse, and whale sharks during their peak time from December through May, currents can be strong, experienced level

 Five Rocks, South Ari Atoll: 12-40 meters (40-130 feet), 5 rocky formations roughly in a circle peaking at 12 meters (40 feet) and extending down to a sandy bottom at 40 meters (130 feet), channels between the rocks have numerous crevices, overhangs, and caverns featuring gorgonian fans, tube sponges, anemones, and encrusting algae, nooks and crannies harbor great macro critters like mantis shrimp, and honeycomb moray eels, orange damselfish can be found upside down in the caverns, other highlights are stingrays, whitetip reef sharks, schools of grunts and jacks and Napoleon wrasse, at the end of the dive you can fin 21 meters (70 feet) across the channel to rocks that rise to 7 meters (23 feet) for further exploration as you move to your safety stop, this area often has huge schools of red-tooth triggerfish and bannerfish, experienced level